SaiHimaja/UserManagement/README.md

 ---

-**Enterprise-grade user platform with intelligent AI integration and complete observability**
+**User Management platform with intelligent AI integration and complete observability**